kyhau/docker-notebook/docker-networking.md

          1. `infoblox`:  An open source IPAM plugin that provides integration with existing Infoblox tools.

-## Docker Native Network Drivers

-1. **User-defined bridge networks** is the best network driver type when you need multiple containers to communicate on the same Docker host.

-1. **Host networks** is the best network driver type when the network stack should not be isolated from the Docker host, but you want other aspects of the container to be isolated.

-1. **Overlay networks** is the best network driver type when you need containers running on different Docker hosts to communicate, or when multiple applications work together using swarm services.

-1. **Macvlan networks** is the best network driver type when you are migrating from a VM setup or need your containers to look like physical hosts on your network, each with a unique MAC address.

-1. **None**: The none driver gives a container its own networking stack and network namespace but does not configure interfaces inside the container.
-Without additional configuration, the container is completely isolated from the host networking stack.

 ## User-defined bridge networks

+1. On any host running Docker Engine, there is, by default, a local Docker network named `bridge`.
+   This network is created using a **bridge network driver** which instantiates a Linux bridge called `docker0`; i.e.

+    1. `bridge` is the name of the Docker network.
+    1. `bridge` is the network driver, or template, from which this network is created.
+    1. `docker0` is the name of the Linux bridge that is the kernel building block used to implement this network.

-User-defined bridges vs. default bridges
+#### User-defined bridges vs. default bridges

 1. User-defined bridges provide better isolation and interoperability between containerised applications.
 1. User-defined bridges provide automatic DNS resolution between containers.